The Museum is open Tuesday through Sunday from 10:00 am to 4:00 pm.

 How do you shop for clothes?
 Do you go to a department store at the mall, buy online or through mail order catalogues, shop locally at specialty shops, or frequent consignment shops?
 How did Concordians in the 18th and 19th centuries acquire their clothes?
 Who were the style-setters?

 The title, Fresh Goods, is taken from a November 1816 newspaper ad for the Concord shop of Josiah Davis announcing the sale of fabrics such as figured flannels, crimson bombazettes, and white and black cambricks.
-The exhibition will be accompanied by a broad range of engaging public programs for both adults and children.
+The exhibition was accompanied by a broad range of engaging public programs for both adults and children.